 The best models divert urine through a small drain pipe outside.
 Each time you produce solid waste you add dry cover material to the toilet and turn the chamber to ensure aeration.

-Composting toilets shouldn’t produce odors under normal use in warm temperatures.
-Some brands do perform better than others, so check out our guide to the best off grid composting toilets before investing.
+Composting toilets shouldn’t produce odors under everyday use in warm temperatures.
+Some brands perform better than others, so check out our guide to the best off grid composting toilets before investing.

 - Should not smell